ratmaster00/brainrot-clicker/readme.md

 6. type “python main.py”.
 Make sure you have Python and pygame installed on your computer.
 7. play!

 You can also run the script start_game.bat and don't fiddle with cmd, the script does everything for you!
+You might get a warning about it being dangerous, but you can run it anyway.
+Trust me, it's not a virus, you can even check the file.

 ### This is a fork of kebab clicker, a game also by me.